-1. Capabilities that involve structured pre-defined high-semantics displays (e.g., dashboards) with fixed drill-down workflows.
-These will be defined by the QA system, specifically the Science Quality Analysis Harness interactive dashboards.

-- 2. Capabilities that are similar to science-user workflows in that they involve generic free-form exploration of the dataset.
+- 1. Capabilities that involve structured pre-defined high-semantics displays (e.g., dashboards) with fixed drill-down workflows.
+These will be defined by the QC system, specifically the Science Quality Analysis Harness interactive dashboards. - 2.
+Capabilities that are similar to science-user workflows in that they involve generic free-form exploration of the dataset.
 These will be serviced through the Science User Interface through the Science User Interface Data Analysis and Visualization Tools WBS (02C.05.02), with the Data Access services acting as interface between the SUI and SDQA.
 This is partly to leverage the superior features of the SUI system, and partly to encourage early in-house testing of the SUI features. - 3.
+Custom User Interfaces aimed at algorithm development and facility commissioning, as well as displays for dome or remote operators, may be built that integrate QC dashboards with QA (SUI) elements as required. - 4.
 A more complex case is the situation where curated pre-defined display is desired, but free-form generic exploration of the results is required.
-In this situation, SDQA will have an API or facility for exporting the former into a tool suitable for the latter.
-One example of this would be a QA report on, say, a standardised KPM measurement that is produced as a Jupyter Notebook; the user can inspect it, or take it and further interact with the results.
-Further design is underway in this area. - 4.
+In this situation, QC will have an API or facility for exporting the former into a tool suitable for the latter.
+One example of this would be a QC report on, say, a standardised KPM measurement that is produced as a Jupyter Notebook; the user can inspect it, or take it and further interact with the results.
+Further design is underway in this area. - 5.
 In some cases specific algorithms need to be implemented to drive required visualization scenarios; these are provided as part of the Alert Production (02C.03) or Data Release Production (02C.04) as appropriate.
 An example of this is N-way matching across multiple visits (9.5.8).

-6.2.6 Who validates the validator?
+6.3.6 Who validates the validator?

-QA services comprise a system of high semantic value to multiple audiences - dome operators, software developers, science operations staff, data release production engineers and science consumers.
+SDQA comprises of a system of high semantic value to multiple audiences - dome operators, software developers, science operations staff, data release production engineers and science consumers.
 Therefore care must be taken to design into the system sanity self-checks to ensure the reliability of its own resuls as well as its upstream pipelines.
 This section outlines some of the planned features in this area:

-6.2.6.1 Intrinsic Design Features Many of the features described so far provide an alert path for misbehaviours of the QA system.
+- 6.3.6.1 Intrinsic Design Features Many of the features described so far provide an alert path for misbehaviours of the QC system.
 For example a trending excursion for a specific key performance metric could either be due to an algorithmic error or a validation code error.
-Either way, detection will be a necessary first step to investigation.

-6.2.6.2 Known Truth While it may be a matter of debate as to how accurate construction-era simulations are compared to the eventual on-sky data, they are extremely valuable as a fixed source of "known truth" which allow for algorithmically simple QA tests that result in quantifiable performance.

-6.2.6.3 Reference Truth [Someone like @Z should sign off on this] Comm Cam may allow us to early on develop a small library of representative "reference fields" (eg at different galactic latitudes or ecliptic planes) to provide a minimal standard dataset against which competing algorithmic approaches can be compared (this is similar to the approach taken in Construction with percursor datasets).
-There would be made available outside the project too alloweing groups working on alternative algorithms and/or implementations to compare their results with the "factory" reductions.
+Either way, detection will be a necessary first step to investigation. - 6.3.6.2 Known Truth While it may be a matter of debate as to how accurate construction-era simulations are compared to the eventual on-sky data, they are extremely valuable as a fixed source of "known truth" which allow for algorithmically simple QC tests that result in quantifiable performance. - 6.3.6.3 Reference Truth Comm Cam may allow us to early on develop a small library of representative "reference fields" (eg at different galactic latitudes or ecliptic planes) to provide a minimal standard dataset against which competing algorithmic approaches can be compared (this is similar to the approach taken in Construction with percursor datasets).
+There would be made available outside the project too alloweing groups working on alternative algoritms and/or implementations to compare their results with the "factory" reductions.
 Finally, the possibility exists that these reference fields could be unencumbered by proprietary periods so that scientific groups without data rights (and perhaps not even interested in LSST per se) could also utilise them for algorithmic and/or software development.